Vasileios20/simeio-therapy/README.md

 ## Error Page
 The error page displays an error message and there is a logo image with link to the home page.
 ![404 error page](documentation/features-img/404.png)

+## Future Features

+Implement Career Page to inform about and offer graduates internship.

+Implement Newsletter.

+Add new team members.

+Add new services.

 # Techonologies Used
 ## Languages Used